 EU Legislation Directly Impacting on the BSC

 This page is a one-stop shop repository of European Union legislation that directly impacts on the BSC systems and processes.
-Below you will find copies of REMIT and the REMIT Implementing Act, and the latest version of the draft Electricity Balancing Guideline, amongst other legislation.
+Below you will find copies of REMIT and the REMIT Implementing Act, and the Electricity Balancing Guideline, amongst other legislation.

 The anticipated impacts of European Union legislation on the BSC are included in cross code European Network Codes Implementation Plan, which is updated on a monthly basis, and published on this webpage.